For urgent consular assistance call

 More information:

-Australians in Libya should leave as soon as it's safe.
+Australians in Libya should leave as soon as it's possible and safe to do so.

 Don't attempt to leave Libya via borders with Algeria, Chad, Sudan, or Niger.
 There's a very high threat of kidnapping.